Barred Rock: Eggs, Height, Size and Raising Tips

 Grooming

 This breed has no special grooming needs other than checking for parasites.
+That said, there are standards you might follow to enter bird exhibitions.
 If you plan on showing your birds, check out the breed grooming standard for Barred Rocks.

 Diet